microsoft/FluidFramework/BREAKING.md

 ### Stop exporting internal class `CollabWindowTracker`
 `CollabWindowTracker` is an internal implementation for `@fluidframework/container-loader` and should never been exported.

+### UpgradeManager removed
+External access to Quorum proposals is planned to be deprecated.  `UpgradeManager` from the `@fluidframework/base-host` package is being removed as a result.
+To upgrade code, instead use the `Container` API `proposeCodeDetails`.

 ## 0.50 Breaking changes
 - [OpProcessingController removed](#opprocessingcontroller-removed)